 Hope is being able to see that there is light despite all of the darkness.

 Hope is incredibly powerful.
 It allowed me to rise up from the darkest of dark feelings.
 And it can do the same for you.

-Without hope, however tiny the glimmer of hope might be, you can help yourself from sinking deeper into emotions that you won’t want to live with for ever.
+With hope, however tiny the glimmer of hope might be, you can help yourself from sinking deeper into emotions that you won’t want to live with for ever.

-For those times when hope is hard to find, here’s 25 Quotes on Hope And Why It’s Important to remind you what hopefulness can be for you.
+For those times when hope is hard to find, here’s 25 Quotes on Hope and why It’s Important to remind you what hopefulness can be for you.

 My hope is that they will help get you through those dark and difficult days.